raspberrypi/documentation/technical-faq.md

 ### I'm worried I have a fake Pi!

 Don't worry, as far as we know, there are no fake Pis.
 The SoCs used on the Pi range are only available from one supplier, and only in large quantities, which together with the low price of the Pi means it's not cost-effective for clones to be made.
-There are a number of competitor products that use similar names however, but not actual clones or fakes.
+There are a number of competitor products that use similar names, but not actual clones or fakes.

 ### My SD card seems to have stopped working.

 SD cards have a limited lifespan due to the way they work.
-Under most circumstances, they offer some years of use, but heavy file accessing, or using the SD card as a swap drive, may reduce its lifespan considerably.
+Under most circumstances, they offer some years of use, but heavy file accessing, or using it as a swap drive, may reduce the SD card's lifespan considerably.
 Note that there are also fake capacity SD cards being sold that are likely to be unreliable.

 ### My `.exe` file won't run!